arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### UART With Linux

 A standard UART is available as `/dev/ttymxc1` in Linux and is mapped to the **`UART1`** port on the Portenta Breakout.

-#### UART With Arduino

-The `Serial1` object in the Arduino sketch is mapped to the **`UART0`** port on the Portenta Breakout.

-Please note that the Arduino RS485 (thus the Arduino Modbus library) library is not supported on the Arduino core of the X8.

 ### Bluetooth®